17 Foods For Guinea Pigs That Are High in Vitamin C

 Broccoli is also a bit higher in calcium.
 Because of this, it’s best to limit this veggie to a couple of times a week and feed it in small amounts.

 It’s also important to introduce broccoli slowly into your guinea pig’s diet.
 Offer just a few bites at a time, gradually increasing the amount each time you feed it.

 Cauliflower is similar to broccoli.
 It is a gassy vegetable and should be fed in small amounts once or twice a week.
 Be sure to introduce this veggie slowly into your guinea pig’s diet and feed sparingly.
 Like its flowery green cousin, cauliflower has a lot to offer your piggy from a nutritional standpoint.

 Feed a High-Quality Guinea Pig Pellet Food

 Another way to prevent a Vitamin C deficiency in guinea pigs is to provide them with high-quality pellets.
 Make sure you buy pellets that are specifically made for guinea pigs.
-Rabbit food and others don’t have added Vitamin C and other nutrients that guinea pigs need.
+Rabbit food, hamster food, and others don’t have added Vitamin C and other nutrients that guinea pigs need.
 Also, avoid food with colored pieces or seeds, as the colored bits have no nutrition and contain extra sugar and additives.

 A high-quality pellet food such as Oxbow’s adult guinea pig food provides a decent amount of Vitamin C for your guinea pig in only a 1/8 cup of food per day.

 This is important as guinea pigs shouldn’t be eating too many pellets in a day.
-They need high-quality grass hay to make up 80% of their diet in order to keep their gut moving properly and their teeth ground down.
+They need high-quality grass hay to make up 80% of their diet in order to keep their gut moving properly and their back teeth ground down.

 To preserve the Vitamin C in your pellets as much as possible, follow the directions on the bag for proper storage.
 Typically, it helps to keep the bag in a cool, dark place and zip it up completely when you’re done using the bag.